 Go for Timeless Over Trendy

 Though it may be tempting to choose a name that reflects current trends in photography or social media, this can date it real fast.
 With trends coming and going, you don't want to be stuck with a name that made sense when a particular meme or word was popular for a few weeks online.
 Instead, focus on creating one that will stand the test of time, and be relevant regardless of the decade or hottest trend.
+In fact, this is important if you're a product photographer and looking to explore portrait photography.
+You want to ensure that your business name doesn't restrain the types of photography you can add to your profile.

 Make the Name Versatile and Distinct